cjeon3/Sound-Object-Phenomenon-App/README.md

 ---

-## Privacy & Data

-- All drawing data stored locally on device
-- No automatic data transmission
-- Participant controls all data export
-- No personal information collected beyond participant ID
-- Compliant with research data protocols

----

 ## License & Citation

 This tool was developed by the UCI Hearing & Speech Lab for acoustic perception research.